Tim Giago, trailblazing Native American journalist, dies

 Tim Giago, the founder of the first independently owned Native American newspaper in the United States, has died at age 88, his former wife said.

-Giago, who died at Monument Health in Rapid City on Sunday, created an enduring legacy during his more than four decades of work in South Dakota journalism, his colleagues said.
+Giago, who died at Monument Health in Rapid City, South Dakota, on Sunday, created an enduring legacy during his more than four decades of work in South Dakota journalism, his colleagues said.

 Tim Giago blamed the American Indian Movement for violence on the reservation.
 Windows at the paper were broken and the office was firebombed.

-Note: This story has been corrected to show that Giago was a 1991 Nieman Fellow at Harvard University.